 It is true that Halloween has some very strange practices that have become more recently linked with it – ghosts, goblins, monsters, witches, black-magic, occultic practices, divination, etc, etc. But, what is noteworthy, yet contrary to much Christian teaching, is that hardly any of this stuff was actually initially connected to the Gaelic festival of centuries and centuries past.

-Thus, for the Christ-follower, though they would never desire to join in evil and forbidden practices, they do know, or at least I hope they do know, that they are called to be salt and light in this world (Matt 5:13-16).
-Our call is to consider how we can faithfully walk into situations as those born of God, as kingdom-focused people, ready to interact with fallen humanity.
+Thus, for the Christ-follower, though they would never desire to join in evil practices, they do know, or at least I hope they do know, that they are called to be salt and light in this world (Matt 5:13-16).
+Our call is to consider how we can faithfully walk into situations with a missional perspective of interacting with real human beings in our real world.

-We are not called to hide, we are not called to crawl under baskets (Matt 5:14-15).
+We are not called to hide, we are not called to crawl under baskets.
 Rather, light is given that it might be seen.
-And, thus, Christ bids us to go out and give light.

-If we all simply stay in our houses during the night of October 31st, or we simply create our own alternative festivals in our own edifices on the same eve, how will we ever be able to interact with those who need redemption?
-I believe this is all part of a misguided and unhelpful desire to build what some call “Christian-ghettos.”
-We don’t want to interact with the world, though we are called to, so we make our own bookshops, our own sports gymnasiums, our own clubs, our own everything.
-And the motto of such a practice is, “We’re doing the Christian thing here.
+If we all simply stay in our houses during the night of October 31st, or we simply create our own alternative festivals in our own buildings on the same eve, how will we ever be able to interact with those who need to take a step into the renewal of all things in Christ?
+I believe this is all part of a misguided and unhelpful desire to build what we call “Christian-ghettos.”
+We fear our interaction with the world, so we make our own bookshops, our own sports gymnasiums, our own clubs, our own everything.
+And the motto of such a practice ends up sounding something like this: “We’re doing the Christian thing over here.
 We will go over here and play.
 You guys stay over there.”

 Now, in the end, my call is not that we all run out and buy costumes and get ready to hit the streets in a few days’ time.
-And, of course, with our young children, we need to be wise and consider these things faithfully (I have a 3 and 5 year old).
+And, of course, with young children, we need to be wise and consider these things faithfully (I have a 1, 6 and 8-year old).
 But, if you get invited to a Halloween party, then I encourage you to go, for who knows what God might be working behind the scenes.
 If they start reading-palms, which is probably few and far between, then don’t participate.
 And if asked why, then let them know, but, as a quick reminder, do let your words be filled with grace (Col 4:6).

 Sure, some will participate in evil activities on this day.
-And we should pray for protection, pray for right living, pray for God’s heart to be known to our neighbors.
+And we should pray for protection, pray for right-living, pray for God’s heart to be known to our neighbors.
 But, for the majority of the hundreds of thousands that will participate in Halloween, they won’t be pulling out the tarot cards.
-And, so, might this coming Halloween night be an opportunity to sprinkle a little salt and shine a little light into the lives of people whom our God is just waiting to draw to himself?
+So, might this coming Halloween night be an opportunity to sprinkle a little salt and shine a little light into the lives of people whom our God is just waiting to draw to himself?

 It just might be so.